gwankyun/CMake/Help/manual/cmake-language.7.rst

 :policy:`CMP0053` documentation for historical considerations and reasons why the ``$`` is also technically permitted but is discouraged.

-The `Variables`_ section documents the scope of variable names and how their values are set.
+The `变量`_ section documents the scope of variable names and how their values are set.

 An *environment variable reference* has the form ``$ENV{<variable>}``.
-See the `Environment Variables`_ section for more information.
+See the `环境变量`_ section for more information.

 A *cache variable reference* has the form ``$CACHE{<variable>}``.
 See :variable:`CACHE` for more information.